 For adult day/respite care providers or residential care, arrange a meeting with staff and take time to look around.
 Are individuals involved in activities?
 What is your overall feeling about the environment?
 For in-home help, ask if the care provider can come to your home to meet you and the person with Alzheimer’s.
 Does the care provider interact and communicate well with the person with Alzheimer’s?

-Other local resources include:
+Other local resources/information include: